Frequently Asked Questions

 Additionally, MARBIDCO provides low-interest loans to agricultural and resource-based industry enterprises for the purchase of land and capital equipment necessary for production and processing activities.
 The Maryland Resource-Based Industry Financing Fund (MRBIFF) can be accessed through either a direct loan option or a participation loan option, both of which necessitate the involvement of a commercial or public sector lender.

-MARBIDCO provides farm loans in Maryland for the acquisition of equipment or for working capital, known as the Agribusiness Equipment and Working Capital Loan Fund.
-This low-interest initiative is designed to meet the specific financing requirements of Maryland's agribusinesses that are unable to secure commercial financing for working capital and equipment purchases from conventional lenders such as banks or farm credit associations.
+MARBIDCO offers agricultural loans in Maryland aimed at funding equipment purchases or providing working capital, referred to as the Agribusiness Equipment and Working Capital Loan Fund.
+This low-interest program is tailored to address the unique financing needs of Maryland's agribusiness sector, particularly for those who cannot obtain commercial financing for working capital and equipment acquisitions from traditional lenders like banks or farm credit associations.

-The Maryland Resource-Based Industry Financing Fund (MRBIFF) offers direct and participation loan programs that provide low-interest loans to agricultural and resource-based industry enterprises for the purchase of land and capital equipment necessary for production and processing activities.
-MARBIDCO is capable of supplying supplemental loan proceeds ranging from 20% to 40% of the total commercial financing required, collaborating with a commercial bank and/or public sector lender.
+The Maryland Resource-Based Industry Financing Fund (MRBIFF) offers both direct and participation loan programs that provide low-interest loans to businesses in the agricultural and resource-based sectors for acquiring land and capital equipment essential for production and processing activities.

-Does MARBIDCO have programs to assist me in purchasing equipment for my seafood business?
+Does MARBIDCO offer programs to help me acquire equipment for my seafood business?

-MARBIDCO provides the Maryland Watermen's Microloan Business, which aids commercial watermen in acquiring essential equipment or a workboat through low-interest, unsecured loans.
+MARBIDCO offers the Maryland Watermen's Microloan, designed to assist commercial watermen in obtaining necessary equipment or a workboat via low-interest, unsecured loans.

-Commercial watermen are permitted to buy tangible equipment such as boats, motors, and harvesting gear.
-Conversely, seafood processors are restricted to purchasing only seafood processing equipment.
-It is required that the equipment acquired has a useful lifespan of no less than 7 years.
+Commercial watermen are allowed to purchase physical equipment like boats, motors, and harvesting tools.
+In contrast, seafood processors are limited to acquiring only seafood processing machinery.
+The equipment purchased must have a useful life of at least 7 years.